Barbara L. Kelly

-Barbara Lucy Kelly (born 2 June 1966) is a musicologist specialising in 19th- and early 20th-century French music, an area in which she is widely regarded as a leading authority.
+Barbara Lucy Kelly (born 2 June 1966) is a musicologist specializing in 19th- and early 20th-century French music, an area in which she is widely regarded as a leading authority.
 She has dual UK and Irish citizenship.
-A professor and director of research at the Royal Northern College of Music in Manchester, she is the first woman to be elected President of the Royal Musical Association (2021–2023).
+She is the Head of School of Music and Professor of Music at the University of Leeds and is currently the first female President of the Royal Musical Association (2021–2023).